N1K340/CrewPackXP/README.md

             N.B.
 Attempting to disconnect the GPU whilst it is on bus will cause the GPU circuit of the aircraft to fail.
 * v0.5.1 - Finally found chocks dataref.
 Adjust doors logic per frame.
 Added beacon on to remove all GSE.
 Cockpit Setup expanded to FO preflight and  Baro sync.
 * v0.6 - Added settings window accesible via: plugins > FlyWithLua > Macros > 767 Crew Pack Settings.
+* v1.0 - Rewritten core components to make it expandable for other aircraft.
+Initial release of Flight Factor 757 and Hot Start Challenger 650

+Aircraft Configs:

+Flight Factor 757:
+*

+Hot Start Challenger 650
+*